01 of 08

 Cruise lines have established the shore excursion business as a key profit center.
 You'll be urged to sign up with the cruise line before spaces are taken.

 Although river cruise lines do offer some shore excursions at added cost, many of the basics for each port are covered in the price of the trip.
-You'll get at least an orientation tour for each port, and sometimes a few added tours.
+You'll get at least an orientation talk for each port, and sometimes a few added tours.

 River cruises frequently attract passengers with a variety of physical abilities.
 A few will skip the orientation tour, while many others will take that tour and return to the ship without any further explorations.
 A third group will use the included orientation tour to learn about additional locations to visit during their free time in port.